IllusionMods/KoikatsuTranslation/README.md

 c13 (Gyaru) - Scenario and Communication mostly complete by DarkPulse

 ## Tools
+[KK_TranslationSync](https://github.com/DeathWeasel1337/KK_Plugins#kk_translationsync) is a plugin for formatting and copy/pasting translations between files when there are duplicate entries.

 These tools can help you make sense of the raw Japanese and the machine translations:

 [Yomichan](https://foosoft.net/projects/yomichan/)